interstar/Patterning-Core/README.md

 (See below for an example of how to do this.)

+## How (and Where) to Use It

+### Patterning works in ClojureScript

+The easiest way, today, to just play around with Patterning to see what you can do with it is to try it in Project RoseEngine.
+An experimental / work-in-progress Clojure creative environment you can access through your browser by visiting [http://alchemyislands.com/rose-engine/](http://alchemyislands.com/rose-engine/)

+This is a purely ClojureScript, in-browser environment in which you write ClojureScript code, and which can export SVG and PostScript.

 ### Patterning in Cardigan Bay

 [Cardigan Bay](https://github.com/interstar/cardigan-bay), a wiki / note-taking / digital gardening engine written in Clojure, also has Patterning built in.
 That means you can add patterns to your wiki in the form of short embedded scripts.
-See [this page](http://thoughtstorms.info/view/PatterningInCardiganBay) for an example.

-In fact, the easiest way, today, to just play around with Patterning to see what you can do with it, is to download a Cardigan Bay release (it's distributed as a Java app that will run on any desktop OS) and try embedding some simple patterning scripts in pages.
+Cardigan Bay is another easy way to play with Patterning without writing your own application.
+It's distributed as a Java app that will run on any desktop OS.
+You don't need a Clojure environment installed.

 The latest tutorial site for Patterning is also now made with Cardigan Bay and can be seen here : [http://alchemyislands.com/tutorials/HelloWorld.html](http://alchemyislands.com/tutorials/HelloWorld.html)

-### Patterning works in ClojureScript

-You can also play directly with Patterning in your browser by visiting [http://alchemyislands.com/rose-engine/](http://alchemyislands.com/rose-engine/)

 ### Patterning Quil